 Venue: BB Print Stadium, Mackay

 Waerea-Hargreaves will earn a unique place in Roosters' history in Round 20 in our return match with the Eels at the SCG, as he aspires to become just the fifth Rooster in history to reach 250 games in the famous colours.

-The final stretch of the season will be a special one for Siosiua Taukeiaho, reaching 150 NRL games in Round 21 against the Penrith Panthers at the SCG, followed by 150 Roosters games one week later against the Brisbane Broncos at Suncorp Stadium.
+The final stretch of the season will be a special one for Siosiua Taukeiaho, reaching 150 NRL games in Round 25 against the Canberra Raiders, followed by 150 Roosters games one week later in the first week of finals.

-Two long-serving Roosters will be aiming to hit a double century as Isaac Liu (Round 24 vs South Sydney Rabbitohs at SCG) and Daniel Tupou (Finals Week 1) achieve the rare feat of playing 200 games - all of which have been in the Tricolours of the Roosters.
+Two long-serving Roosters will be aiming to hit a double century as Isaac Liu (Round 24 vs South Sydney Rabbitohs at Suncorp Stadium) and Daniel Tupou (Finals Week 1) achieve the rare feat of playing 200 games - all of which have been in the Tricolours of the Roosters.

 Match: Roosters v Rabbitohs

 Venue: Suncorp Stadium, Brisbane

 Most First Grade Games for Club

 |306||Mitchell Aubusson (2007-2020)||228||Kevin Hastings (1976-1987)|